Marvin-O474/Collision-Detection-System/README.md

 # Collision Detection System
-This repo features the code, schematic and video demonstration of the prototype of a collision detection system.
+This repo features the code and schematic of the prototype of a collision detection system.
 The components that where used in this project are:
 * A 16x2 LCD display
 * 1.1k ohms resistor (R1)
 * 3.9k ohms resistor (R2)